Brian Wilson: Recluse period

 Many reported anecdotes involving Wilson in the early 1970s, though frequently of questionable veracity, attained a legendary status.
 Recalling Wilson's wellbeing at the time, John Sebastian said, "It wasn't all grimness."
 Jeff Foskett, then a Beach Boys fan who had visited Wilson's home unannounced, similarly commented that Wilson had responded cordially to the visit and had belied the popular myths surrounding him.
 Wilson also participated in some recording sessions for Nilsson's "Salmon Falls" and Keith Moon's solo album, Two Sides of the Moon.

 The Beach Boys' greatest hits compilation Endless Summer was a surprise success, becoming the band's second number-one U.S. album in October 1974.
 To take advantage of their sudden resurgence in popularity, Wilson agreed to join his bandmates in Colorado for the recording of a new album at James William Guercio's Caribou Ranch studio.
 The group completed a few tracks, including "Child of Winter (Christmas Song)", but ultimately abandoned the project.
 Released as a single at the end of December 1974, "Child of Winter" was their first record that displayed the credit "Produced by Brian Wilson" since 1966.

 Early in 1975, while still under contract with Warner Bros., Wilson signed a short-lived sideline production deal with Bruce Johnston and Terry Melcher's Equinox Records.
 Together, they founded the loose-knit supergroup known as California Music, which also involved Gary Usher, Curt Boettcher, and other Los Angeles musicians.
 Along with his guest appearances on Johnny Rivers's rendition of "Help Me, Rhonda" and Jackie DeShannon's "Boat to Sail", Wilson's production of California Music's single "Why Do Fools Fall in Love" represents his only "serious" work throughout this period.

-1975–1982: First Landy intervention, "Brian's Back!", and regression
+1975–1982: First Landy intervention, Love You, and regression

-15 Big Ones and Love You

-Wilson's increased consumption of food, cigarettes, alcohol, and other drugs—including heroin—strained his marriage to Marilyn, who threatened divorce or institutionalization.
-His weight reached 240 lb.
+Wilson's consumption of food, cigarettes, alcohol, and other drugs, including heroin, increased during this period, and his weight reached 240 lb.
 In 1975, to address his declining health, band manager Stephen Love appointed his brother Stan, a professional basketball player, as Wilson's bodyguard, trainer, and caretaker.
 A family intervention involving the band's lawyers and accountants was arranged to remind Wilson of his contractual obligation to write and produce for the Beach Boys.
 According to Stan, Wilson's growing resentment had led him to frequently announce his withdrawal from the Beach Boys, but his bandmates persisted.
 Although Stan improved Wilson's health over several months, he soon returned to his NBA commitments.
 Wilson entered psychologist Eugene Landy's intensive 24-hour therapy program in October.